emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Steps:

-1. If the lengths of K, N, A, or ct are not supported, or if len(tag) ≠ tag_length, return an error and abort
+1. If the lengths of K, N, A, or ct are not supported, or if len(tag) ≠ t, return an error and abort
 2. Instantiate the keystream generator with K and N
 3. Let H = Z[0], H<sub>2</sub> = Z[1], M = Z[2]
 4. Let S = zeropad(A) \|\| zeropad(ct)
 5. Let L = LE64(len(ct)) \|\| LE64(len(A))
 6. Let X = POLYVAL(H, S[0], S[1], ...)
 7. Let full_tag = POLYVAL(H<sub>2</sub>, X ⊕ L) ⊕ M
-8. Let expected_tag = truncate(full_tag, tag_length)
+8. Let expected_tag = truncate(full_tag, t)
 9. If tag ≠ expected_tag, return an error and abort
 10. Let P = ct ⊕ truncate(Z[3:n + 2], len(ct))
 11. If N fails replay protection, return an error and abort